IronBox/antisqli-core/README.md

 # Anti-SQL Injection (AntiSQLi) Library
-The AntiSQLi libray provides developers with convenient methods and class extensions to reduce the risk from SQL injection (SQLi) attacks in .NET applications.
+The AntiSQLi libray provides developers with convenient helper methods and class extensions to reduce the risk from SQL injection (SQLi) attacks in .NET applications.

 The library provides support for: